leap71/leap71.github.io/coding-for-engineers/9-computational-fixture-maker.md

 Feel free to make an attempt at a solution.
 Or wait until next week's chapter.

 If you followed the implementation in detail, you should have a running App.
-[If not, here is the source code file.](code/9-Coding4Engineers_FixtureMaker.cs)
+As always, [you can find working source code here](https://github.com/LinKayser/Coding4Engineers).

 ------